nanditagaurr/balancing-brackets/readme.md

 But as a responible programmer i would still suggest you all to create your own codes:grimacing: and be a good developer...:wink:

  It is a very simple and easy to understand code written in C.

+In case you find any error or bug, feel free to commit the changes, I'll merge them.